brevzin/cpp_proposals/4259_div_floor/div-floor.md

 The user can trivially make such an enum class and switch themselves, if they actually need to.
 If they don't (which is likely), all we accomplish is making the user write `std::divide(std::rounding::to_neg_inf, x, y)` instead of `std::div_to_neg_inf(x, y)`.
 :::

-To start with, there are many claims here that I think are just obviously true: that the rounding mode is almost always a fixed choice, that the implementations of the different modes are substantively different, and that the likely implementation will certainly be the `switch` presented here.
+To start with, there are many claims here that I think are just obviously true: that the rounding mode is almost always a fixed choice, that the implementations of the different modes are substantively different, and that the likely implementation will be the `switch` presented here.

-But it's worth pointing out that in that case — that the rounding mode is just passed in as a constant — that switch will [reliably optimize out](https://compiler-explorer.com/z/1xEdj9Gs3).
+But it's worth pointing out that in that case — that the rounding mode is just passed in as a constant — that switch will [reliably optimize out](https://compiler-explorer.com/z/1xEdj9Gs3) (they have identical codegen even with `-Og`).

 And the spelling of the mode allows for more straightforwardly readable spellings of the rarer rounding modes, which is I think a good win.
 Let's go through a few rounding modes, using Swift's naming approach.